MicrosoftDocs/windows-driver-docs-ddi/wdk-ddi-src/content/compstui/ns-compstui-_optitem.md

 ### -field DlgPageIdx

 Identifies the dialog to which the option belongs.
-Specifies an array index into the DLGPAGE array pointed to by the **pDlgPage** member of the <a href="https://msdn.microsoft.com/library/windows/hardware/ff546211">COMPROPSHEETUI</a> structure.
+Specifies an array index into the DLGPAGE array pointed to by the **pDlgPage** member of the [COMPROPSHEETUI](https://docs.microsoft.com/windows-hardware/drivers/ddi/content/compstui/ns-compstui-_compropsheetui) structure.

 If **pDlgPage** points to a CPSUI-supplied, predefined DLGPAGE structure, CPSUI supplies this index.